Free infinite divisibility, fractional convolution powers, and Appell polynomials: Introduction

 \subsection{Brief background on Appell sequences and the Laguerre--P\'olya class}

 We will now present some background in the Laguerre--P\'olya class, Jensen polynomials, and Appell polynomials.
 We encourage the interested reader to consult \cite{Craven-Csordas1989,OSullivan2021,Dimitrov-Youssef2009,Dimitrov98} and the references therein for a more thorough treatment of these topics.
-An entire function $f$ is said to belong to the Laguerre--P\'olya class if it admits the representation where $C,c,\sigma\in\R$, $m\in\N$, $\{x_{j}\}_{j=1}^N\in\R\setminus\{0\}$ is a multi-set, $\sum_{j=1}^{N}x_{j}^{-2}<\infty$, and $N\in\N\cup\{\infty\}$.
+An entire function $f$ is said to belong to the Laguerre--P\'olya class if it admits the representation where $C,c,\sigma\in\R$, $m\in\N$, $\{x_{j}\}_{j=1}^N\subset\R\setminus\{0\}$ is a multi-set, $\sum_{j=1}^{N}x_{j}^{-2}<\infty$, and $N\in\N\cup\{\infty\}$.
 We will also consider the series representation of an entire function $f$ We associate to $f$ a sequence of polynomials $\{J_{d,f}\}_{d=1}^\infty$, known as the Jensen polynomials, defined by These polynomials have the remarkable property that $f$ belongs to the Laguerre--P\'olya class if and only if $J_{d,f}$ has only real zeros for every $d\in\N$.
 Moreover, the polynomials $J_{d,f}(z/d)$ converge to $f(z)$ uniformly on compact subsets.
-At this point we assume $f(0)=1$, i.e.\ $C=1$ and $m=0$ in \eqref{eq:f product}.
+Throughout the remainder of the paper we will assume $f(0)=1$, i.e.\ $C=1$ and $m=0$ in \eqref{eq:f product}.
 We define the Appell polynomials $\{A_{d,f}\}_{d=1}^\infty$ associated to $f$ by It is not hard to see that $A_{d,f}$ has only real roots if and only if $J_{d,f}$ does.
 The Appell polynomials of a function $f$ do in fact satisfy the relationship \eqref{eq:Appell def}.
-Conversely, we can also always associate an Appell sequence to a formal power series $f$ (and hence in certain circumstances an entire function) by This agrees with the definition of an Appell sequence of an entire function $f$.
+Conversely, we can also always associate an Appell sequence to any formal power series $f$ by This agrees with the definition of an Appell sequence of an entire function $f$.
 At this point it is worth noting that if $f(z)=e^{-\frac{z^2}{2}}$, then $A_{d,f}$ are the degree $d$ Hermite polynomials.

 Appell sequences and the Laguerre--P\'olya class have previously appeared in the random matrix literature \cite{Assiotis-Najnudel2021,Assiotis2022} in a different, although possibly related context.
 In \cite{Assiotis-Najnudel2021} the authors consider, among other things, random \emph{interlacing} arrays of parameter $\theta\in (0,\infty]$.
 In particular, the $\theta=\infty$ case of \cite[Theorem 1.13]{Assiotis-Najnudel2021} classifies all real rooted Appell sequences.
 In \cite{Assiotis2022}, the author connects random Laguerre--P\'olya functions to unitarily invariant infinite dimensional random Hermitian matrices.
 We discuss how our work connects to these results in Section \ref{sec:further directions}.